Key takeaways

 Earnings and stock valuations

-When trying to assess which of two stocks offer the best investment opportunity based on their P/E ratios, it’s not always an “apples-to-apples” comparison.
+When assessing which of two stocks offers the best investment opportunity based on their P/E ratios, it’s not always an “apples-to-apples” comparison.
 “Determining fair value has a lot to do with the underlying growth rate of the industry in which the company competes,” says Haworth.
 In some cases, investors may be willing to bid up prices based not on current earnings, but on expectations of future profitability.
 “This tends to be the case, for example, with stocks that invest in new technology that may not have an immediate payoff but offer the potential of future strong earnings if they succeed,” says Haworth.
 “Other stocks may have lower P/E multiples, but those companies generate steadier earnings, so the payoff on the investment needs to happen in a more compressed timeframe.”

 As you assess your investment options and how to best position your portfolio, it can be helpful to do so in the context of a financial plan.
 Talk with your wealth professional to review whether changes to your investment strategy may be warranted to better reflect your goals, risk appetite and time horizon.